Skip to main content

 • Chat completions is the broadest normalized route.
 For non-OpenAI upstreams, the provider-facing request can still use Anthropic, Bedrock, Vertex AI, Azure OpenAI, or another adapter-specific format behind the gateway.

-• Responses and image generation are OpenAI-provider routes.
-An OpenAI-compatible vendor can use the OpenAI adapter for chat completions and still be rejected on these routes when its provider value is not openai.
+• Image generation is an OpenAI-provider route.
+An OpenAI-compatible vendor can use the OpenAI adapter for chat completions and still be rejected on this route when its provider value is not openai.

 • Embeddings and audio are OpenAI-style forwarding routes.
 They depend on the resolved adapter and upstream route support rather than translating across provider families.